Indiana's Forests

 Has already uncovered at least 129 species never before recorded in Indiana.

+Advocating for the development of a new Management Plan for the HNF.
 We took the US Forest Service to federal court to stop a destructive plan to log and burn thousands of acres of wild forest that drain into Monroe Reservoir.
+Organizing grassroots opposition to a similar plan near Patoka Reservoir and another plan to build the Mid-States Corridor Highway.

 Objectives: to protect these wild forests in the HNF for wilderness recreation, wildlife habitat and drinking water they provide to more than 250,000 Hoosiers.